Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How to Choose the SaniSnooze Mattress?

-Start with sleep position and body weight.
-If you’re a side sleeper or you wake up with shoulder/hip irritation, Cloud is the easiest recommendation.
-If you’re heavier, prefer a firmer bed, or hate the feeling of sinking, Cloud XL is the better match.
+Start with your sleep position and body weight.
+If you’re mostly on your side or you wake up with shoulder/hip irritation, Cloud was the easiest recommendation in our tests.
+If you’re heavier, prefer a firmer bed, or dislike the feeling of sink, Cloud XL is the better match.
 For mixed-position sleepers who want medium-firm support without Cloud’s slower contour, Sky is the balanced pick.
-For guest-room use or back sleepers on a tighter budget, Moon is adequate and straightforward.
+For guest-room use or back sleepers on a tighter budget, Moon is the straightforward baseline.

 Limitations